rust-lang/reference/src/const_eval.md

 * Built-in [negation], [arithmetic], [logical], [comparison] or [lazy boolean] operators used on integer and floating point types, `bool`, and `char`.
 * Shared [borrow]s, except if applied to a type with [interior mutability].
-* The [dereference operator].
+* The [dereference operator] except for raw pointers.
 * [Grouped] expressions.
-* [Cast] expressions, except pointer to address and function pointer to address casts.
+* [Cast] expressions, except
+  * pointer to address casts,
+  * function pointer to address casts, and
+  * unsizing casts to trait objects.
 * Calls of [const functions] and const methods.
 * [loop], [while] and [`while let`] expressions.
 * [if], [`if let`] and [match] expressions.